Gumpy-Q/MALscrap-suite/README.md

 * [Numpy](https://numpy.org/install/)
 * [Pandas](https://pandas.pydata.org/docs/getting_started/install.html)
 * [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/#install)

-## Run it
-When you will run the script, follow the instructions in the GUI.
-Beware: scraping large temporal range might be a bit RAM intensive (600 MB for 2021 to 2010)

-This may not be the fastest way to scrap MAL but it gets the job done (3m45s for 2021 to 2010)

 # MyAnalizer
 Want to visualize the data you have just scraped ?
 Here it is !